-Declares a special syntax for the function to be parsed as a bodied, infix, postfix, or prefix operator.
+Declares a special syntax for the function op to be parsed as a postfix operator.
+Precedence is optional (will be set to 0 by default).

-"Postfix" functions must have one argument and are syntactically placed after their argument.
+Postfix functions must have one argument and are syntactically placed after their argument.

 Prefix(op[, precedence])